 Appointing an Administrator

-In practice the vast majority of appointments are either by the Company’s Directors or by a secured creditor with a qualifying floating charge (usually the Company’s Bank).
-The vast majority of our appointments have been by the Directors of the Company.
-The procedure involved is relatively straight forward:-
+In practice the vast majority of appointments are either by the Directors of the Company or by a secured creditor with a qualifying floating charge (usually the Company’s Bank).
+If the Directors are making the appointment the procedure involved is relatively straight forward:-